The Crisis Threatening Professional Photography

 Freelance Professional Photographers: Your Spouse is THE KEY to success

-Growing up, I watched how both of my parents supported one another.
+Growing up, I watched my parents support one another.
 We hear that children do better when raised in a two-parent home.

 Children raised in intact married families: